wrogistefan/desktop-2fa/README.md

 - **🧪 Comprehensive Testing**: Full test coverage using pytest.
 - **🚀 Future-Proof**: Designed for easy migration to Rust for enhanced performance.

+## 🔐 Secure Vault Storage

+All secrets are stored in a local encrypted vault using:

+- AES-GCM encryption
+- Argon2 key derivation
+- Binary format (`vault.bin`) in `~/.desktop-2fa/`

+Vault is automatically backed up as `vault.backup.bin` on each save.

 ## Installation

 ### From PyPI (Recommended)